Welcome to Social Ministry

 Campus LSS Social Worker

-Robert Sanders, a social worker with Lutheran Social Services of the Southwest, comes on campus twice a month to assist members and community folks with utility help, resume training and other ways to help with job lay offs and other difficulties.
+Robert Sanders, a social worker with Lutheran Social Services of the Southwest, comes on campus twice a month to assist members and individuals and families of the community with utility help, resume training and other ways to help with job lay offs and other difficulties.

-Mr. Sanders is available by appointment only.
-Call the Church Office and we will give you his contact information.
+Mr. Robert Sanders is available by appointment only.
+Call the Church Office for contact information.

 *Note: Due to lack of resources, we can NOT help with rent/mortgage.